unsigend/collection/doc/src/content/docs/collection/vector.md

 The `Vector` is a dynamic array data structure that automatically grows and shrinks as needed.
 It provides efficient random access to elements and is inspired by C++ `std::vector`.

-## Overview

-Vector is a sequence container that stores elements as void pointers with automatic memory management.
-The storage is handled automatically, being expanded and contracted as needed.

 ## Type Definition

 ```c